- Great battery life

 Should I buy the Nokia 3310?

 If you’re already thinking about buying a 3310 then you’re unlikely to listen to my words telling you not to.
-This device will be a huge seller; at £50 it appears to be the perfect nostalgic impulse buy.
+This device has already proven to be a huge seller; at £50 it appears to be the perfect nostalgic impulse buy.
 You’ll probably never use it, but the kudos you’ll get from playing Snake in the corner of a Shoreditch pub will make that irrelevant.

 The truth is that this is nostalgia repurposed poorly.
 The original Nokia 3310 was my first phone and I truly loved it, but Nokia has removed what made that phone so special; the new 3310 feels like a marketing department’s ploy to get Nokia back on the map.